Interlibrary Loan is a service offered to SC students

 ILL items to be renewed while others will.

-the due date and she will notify you if it has been or has
+the due date and we will notify you if it has been approved.

 The library tries to borrow items for free.
 However,